suramya-shah/introduction-to-microfrontends/README.md

 The choice of micro frontend framework and integration type depends on factors such as project requirements, team expertise, and the need for interoperability.
 It is important to consider factors like performance, maintainability, and development experience when selecting the appropriate framework and integration approach.
 Ultimately, the goal is to achieve modular, independent, and seamlessly integrated micro frontends that collectively form a robust and scalable web application.

-Below is a comparison chart for Single-SPA, Web Components, Module Federation, and Iframe Integration in the context of microfrontends:
+Below is a comparison chart for Single-SPA, Web Components, Module Federation, and Iframe Integration:

 | Feature                  | Single-SPA                   | Web Components                     | Module Federation                   | Iframe Integration                 |
 |--------------------------|------------------------------|------------------------------------|------------------------------------|------------------------------------|